gttotev/IRduino/README.md

 my remotes went inexplicably missing, and I decided something had to be done.

-## Acknowledgement
+## Acknowledgements
-Thank you Ken Shirriff, z3t0 for the wonderful [Arduino-IRremote library](https://github.com/z3t0/Arduino-IRremote).
+Many thanks to Ken Shirriff, z3t0, and all contributors for the wonderful [Arduino-IRremote library](https://github.com/z3t0/Arduino-IRremote).